Robs Stupid Solar Power Page

 Each slider corresponds to each hour in the day.

-Most of the battery settings have fairly low voltage in the morning, and lets go higher before the sun goes down.
+Most of the battery settings have fairly low voltage in the morning, and lets it go higher before the sun goes down.

 The white buttons are for moving groups of values up and down.